-Selling and administrative costs for the three months ended July 31, 2005, decreased by \$749,000 (23%) over the same period of fiscal year 2005.
-Most of the decrease is attributable to decreased personnel costs both in terms of reduced headcount as well as smaller accruals for incentive compensation plans due to lower profits.
-Additional decreases were experienced in selling and marketing expenses, including lower sales commissions as a result of decreased sales and lower European-area marketing costs as the Company consolidated its efforts into its Gillam-FEI subsidiary.
-The ratio of selling and administrative costs to net sales for the first quarter of fiscal year 2006 was 23% which is greater than the Company's target ratio of under 20% of revenues.
-The higher than targeted cost ratio is primarily due to the revenue level in the fiscal year 2006 quarter.
-In the comparable fiscal year 2005 period, the ratio of selling and administrative costs to revenues was 19%.
+Most of the fiscal year 2006 decrease in selling and administrative costs is attributable to decreased personnel costs both in terms of reduced headcount as well as smaller accruals for incentive compensation plans due to lower operating profits.
+Additional decreases were experienced in selling and marketing expenses, including lower sales commissions as a result of decreased sales and lower European-area marketing costs as the Company consolidated its efforts there into its Gillam-FEI subsidiary.
+The ratio of selling and administrative costs to net sales for the six and three months ended October 31, 2005, were 23% and 22%, respectively, which is greater than the Company's target ratio of under 20% of revenues.
+The higher than targeted cost ratio is primarily due to the revenue level in the fiscal year 2006 periods.
+In the comparable fiscal year 2005 periods, the ratio of selling and administrative costs to revenues was 19% and 20%, respectively.
 In future quarters of fiscal year 2006, as revenues increase from the current level, the Company expects to achieve its targeted ratio of costs to net sales.